doongwong2/studious-succotash/LeetCode/README.md

 950 - Reveal Cards In Increasing Order
 42 - Trapping Rain Water
 129 - Sum Root to Leaf Numbers
 623 - Add One Row to Tree
+988 - Smallest String Starting From Leaf